Faith: The Unholy Trinity

-Faith is a survival horror video game developed by Airdorf Games for Windows.
-The game consists of three chapters; the first two were self-published by Airdorf Games in October 2017 and February 2019 respectively, while the third was published by New Blood Interactive in October 2022 as part of Faith: The Unholy Trinity (stylized as FAI†H: The Unholy Trinity), a compilation of all three chapters with additional features.
-The game uses retro graphics similar to the graphics of an Apple II or Atari 2600.
+Faith: The Unholy Trinity is a series of Christian survival horror video games developed by Airdorf Games for Windows.
+The trinity consists of three chapters; the first two were self-published in October 2017 and February 2019 respectively.
+The third was published by New Blood Interactive in October 2022 as part of a compilation of the chapters.

+Inspired by the Satanic panic of the 1980s to 1990s, Faith depicts a priest named John Ward and his conflicts with demons and a satanic cult.
+The game uses retro graphics similar to that of an Apple II or Atari 2600.

-The game received positive reviews, with critics praising the game for its unique visual style, atmospheric storytelling, and the ability to evoke the nostalgic feel of classic horror games.
+Faith received positive reviews, with critics praising the trinity for its unique visual style, atmospheric storytelling, and the ability to evoke the nostalgic feel of classic horror games.

 Gameplay

-Players control a priest as he first attempts to complete a failed exorcism, then tries to prevent the summoning of a great demon.
-The player's main weapon is a crucifix, which damages and slows enemies when held aloft.
-It can also exorcise possessed objects, which typically reveal notes that expand upon the game's plot or provide hints related to puzzles.